 \subsection{Learning the flow model}

-We now approximate the posterior density \( p(\bbA, \hat{\bbA}^*) \) by learning a flow model.
+We now learn a flow model that approximates the joint distribution (coupling) \( p(\bbA, \hat{\bbA}^*) \) of the clean graph and its MMSE estimate.
 As explained in Section~\ref{sec:background}, we need to specify the forward path $\bbA_t$ and the velocity field $v$.
-For the former, inspired by~\citet{ohayon2025posteriormean}, we incorporate prior information as the initialization of the forward path; with slight abuse of notation, we denote $f_{\text{prior}}$ as the prediction of the full graph (i.e., $f_{\text{prior}} (\bbA^{\ccalO}) \triangleq \mathbb{E}[\bbA \mid \bbA^{\ccalO}]$).
+Inspired by~\citet{ohayon2025posteriormean}, we incorporate prior information as the initialization of the forward path; with slight abuse of notation, we denote $f_{\text{prior}}$ as the prediction of the full graph (i.e., $f_{\text{prior}} (\bbA^{\ccalO}) \approx \mathbb{E}[\bbA \mid \bbA^{\ccalO}]$).
 Specifically, we compute the sample $\bbA_0$ from the source distribution as follows: